Firstly, a relevant video by Flanders and Swann.

-The title is from the "Physics Man" sketch on The Now Show.
-Work is another word for energy and there are two different units for it.
+The title of this blog post is from the "Physics Man" sketch on The Now Show.
+Work (also heat) is another word for energy and there are two different units for it.

 The calorie (cal) is the amount of energy required to heat 1g of water by 1°C. This is a tiny amount of energy.
 The dietary Calorie (Cal) = 1,000cal = 1kcal.